danielgp/structure-validated/README.md

 Keep track of any values loading so it can be corrected/reloaded/removed later on | March 6th, 2017 | Planned Ability to add/modify/delete validations from interface for values loading | March 6th, 2017 | Planned Lock-down ability to do any kind of manipulation on data assigned to "Target Scenario" (time range) | March 6th, 2017 | Planned
 Multi-Language (start w.
-English and Romanian) | March 6th, 2017 | Planned
+English and Romanian) | March 6th, 2017 | WIP

 ## Used references